 Denise has been a volunteer with Hospitality House since its inception in 2002 and was instrumental in developing many of the operational policies as well as a strong relationship with Walled Lake Consolidated Schools.
 As an entrepreneur involved in a variety of local businesses Denise’s community involvement is seen as she fosters awareness, promotes events, works with clients and their families, mentors school committees and fund raising for the pantry.

 In 2010 Denise, was awarded Paul Harris Society recognition by the Lakes Area Rotary Club for her personal choice to place Service Above Self.
-Denise is now the Fundraising Chair and Treasurer for Hospitality House.
+Denise is also the Fundraising Chair.

 Scott Lavine joined the Hospitality House Board in 2016.
 Scott served as President from 2019-2022.
 His leadership during the pandemic, hiring of the new executive director and many other contributions, have positively boosted HHFP forward in countless ways.
 Scott is a Supply Chain Professional currently working in Troy, MI for a major industrial manufacturer.
 Scott, a Walled Lake Central High School alumnus; graduated from Michigan State University with a Bachelor’s Degree from the Eli Broad College of Business in Supply Chain Management and Information Technology.
 He currently resides in Commerce Township with his wife, Lindsey, and two children, Melissa and Alex.